 In the space provided, you can practice identifying each type of ANT, to help you better understand your subconscious thoughts and take the first step toward replacing them.

 Along with the exercise, you’ll find five Challenge Questions you can use to tackle each ANT when you notice it popping up.

 Thought/Feeling Record Worksheet

-This worksheet can help people understand their negative automatic thoughts and replace them with positive thoughts.
-This worksheet is excellent for someone looking to extensively examine their individual thoughts.
+This exercise can help people understand their negative automatic thoughts and replace them with positive thoughts.
+It’s excellent for someone looking to extensively examine their individual thoughts.

-This worksheet simply asks users to list all the automatic negative thoughts that come to their minds, then asks them to thoughtfully come up with alternative positive thoughts with which they can replace the negative thoughts.
+This Positive Replacement Thoughts Worksheet also asks users to list all the automatic negative thoughts that come to their minds, then asks them to thoughtfully come up with alternative positive thoughts with which they can replace the negative thoughts.

 A Take-Home Message

 Negative automatic thinking not only leads to poor mental health outcomes, but it can also lead to a cycle of negativity—certain mental health issues can lead to increased negative thoughts, and vice versa.

 While these thoughts can seem impossible to avoid, it’s possible to use positive thinking to counteract them.
 And through CBT methods, people can train themselves to think more positive thoughts in general.